A variational quantum algorithm for the Feynman-Kac formula: Quantum algorithm for solving the Feynman-Kac formula

 From \eqref{preeuler} and using the above formulas for $M_{k,j}$ and $V_k$, we can now obtain the evolution of the parameters $\dot \theta_k$ using the forward Euler method

 That is, McLachlan's principle defines an ODE which can be numerically solved with an arbitrary ODE solver with $N_T=\tau/\delta \tau$ time steps.
+We would like to point out that the choice of the time step size $\delta \tau$ is crucial to achieve reasonable results.
+Although, it is generally preferable to choose rather smaller time steps one has to consider the trade off between accuracy and computational cost.
+The use of an ODE solver that implements an adaptive step size scheme such as Runge-Kutta can help to find reasonable time steps.
 In certain cases the matrix ${\bf M}$ will not be well-conditioned and thus we will need to invoke the Moore–Penrose inverse or use least squares, see e.g. \cite{fontanela2021quantum, variationalansatz}.
+Notably, the construction cost of the terms ${\bf M}$ and ${\bf V}$ scales quadratically in the number of circuit parameters and linearly in the number of Hamiltonian terms.
+Furthermore, the computational complexity of solving the underlying system of linear equations scales generally as $\mathcal{O}(N^3)$.
+This complexity comes from standard Moore-Penrose inverse calculations and solving systems of linear equations where the matrix has dimensions $N \times N$ and the vector on the right hand side has dimension $N$.